Saltford Environment Group

 All change at B&NES (May 2013)

 The B&NES Cabinet member for Transport is now Cllr.
 Caroline Roberts who has replaced Cllr.
 Roger Symonds in this role.
 The Station Campaign Group has enjoyed a good working relationship with Cllr.
 Symonds and is grateful for the helpfulness and positive support he has shown for our station.
-We shall be meeting with Cllr.
-Roberts.
+Chris Warren, Duncan Hounsell and Phil Harding of the Station Campaign team met with Cllr.
+Roberts in Saltford on 3rd June 2013.

 Metro West - Station Campaign addresses B&NES Cabinet, 10th April 2013